 - Bring your nonstick pan to medium-high heat and add a little fat of your choice (oil or butter).

-- Mix your base again, add a little base to the pan in order to test your crepes, not too much (.1 mm thick)
+- Mix your batter again, and add a little to a pan in order to test your crepes, not too much (.1 mm thick)

-- When adding the mix, make sure it barely covers the surface and it’s not too thick (you’ll see the holes forming right away if good consistency, always can add water if too thick).
+- When adding the mix, ensure it barely covers the surface; it’s not too thick (you’ll see the holes forming immediately if good consistency, always can add water if too thick).

-- Add the baby spinach and the mushroom mix to the crepe while it cooks (no need to turn the crepe).
+- Add the baby spinach and the mushroom mix to the crepe while it cooks (no need to turn it).

-- Cook the crepe until light brown, fold it up, transfer to a plate.
+- Cook the crepe until light brown, fold it, and transfer it to a plate.